ravula111/Python3/README.md

 How this will be built.
 a> Start with basics.
+    i> Also easiest way to learn programming is to do short excercises.
-b> Go to advanced concepts like decoupling, seperation of concerns after 1.5 months.
+       Same will be followed.
+Will finish 50+ excercise to understand basics.
+Then move to Advanaced topic. b> Go to advanced concepts like decoupling, seperation of concerns after 1.5 months.